 All these buses drop off passengers approximately 400 meters (a quarter of a mile) from the Tour Center.

 Los Angeles has many cars, and traffic can be messy, so we don’t recommend driving to the Warner Bros Studios tour.

 However, if you must, the easiest way to get there is by using Google Maps.

-Enough parking for Studio Tour guests is underground for $15 per vehicle.
+Enough parking for Studio Tour guests is underground for US$15 per vehicle.

 Follow signs for Tour Parking on the Southside of Warner Blvd.

 Warner Bros.
 Studio Tour hours

-The first Warner Bros Studios Tours starts at 8.30 am, and the last tour begins at 3.30 pm.
+The first Warner Bros Studios Tours starts at 8.30 am, and the last tour leaves at 3.30 pm.

 A new tour starts every half hour.